RowydaElshaer219/Egyptian-car-plates-recognition/README.md

 - [License](#license)

-Memory updated
-Certainly!
-Here's an updated version of the README.md file with a section to include the research paper link:

 Egyptian Car Plates Recognition in Real-Time
 This project is focused on the detection and recognition of Egyptian car license plates in real-time using the YOLOv8 model and Optical Character Recognition (OCR) techniques.
 The system is designed to accurately identify vehicles and read license plate numbers in various conditions.